TOTAL KNEE REPLACEMENT SURGERY

 The physiotherapist will supply and adjust crutches or a walker as appropriate.
 You need not be concerned that you will be 'rushed' as the physiotherapist will supervise all treatment sessions and progress you to the next stage as you safely reach set milestones.

 You will experience more of the same with a significant part of the day being devoted to rehabilitation treatments and achievement of at least 90 degrees of active knee bending.
 The physiotherapist will get you to negotiate stairs carefully as one of the last milestones in the in-hospital rehabilitation process.

-Once she is satisfied that you are safe and fit to get around, she will recommend that you be discharged from the hospital.
+Once they are satisfied that you are safe and fit to get around, they will recommend that you be discharged from the hospital.
 However, the final decision on discharge rests with the doctors.
 Nurses will inspect the surgical wound before you are discharged, and Dr Mokete also has to be satisfied that your condition is stable enough to allow discharge from the hospital.
-Partial Knee Replacement involves the limited replacement of certain parts of the knee.

 What do I take home?

 You will be discharged from the hospital with prescription medication, which includes pain medication and oral blood thinners.
 The pain medication will help ease any discomfort you experience.
 Pain often occurs towards the end of the day, and the pain medication will also help you sleep better at night during the first few days at home.
 The blood thinners are to prevent blood clots in the legs, and these are typically taken for 14 days.
 You will go home with a walking aid that is appropriate for you and a toilet seat-raise if your toilet seat at home is low.